bharath12b5/mvn-linux/Building-Maven.md

 Maven can be built for Linux on z Systems running RHEL 7, RHEL 6, SLES12 or SLES 11 by following these instructions.
-Version 3.2.5 has been successfully built & tested this way.
+Version 3.2.5 & 3.3.9 has been successfully built & tested this way.
 More information on Maven is available at [Maven-website](http://maven.apache.org/) and the source code can be downloaded from [Maven-download](http://maven.apache.org/download.cgi).

 _**General Notes:**_

 i) When following the steps below please use a standard permission user unless otherwise specified.

-ii) A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it
+ii) A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it

 ## Building Maven